onlyvikashverma/MotionCut_projects/Project3/README.md

 # eCommerce Website

-This project is a simple eCommerce website built using HTML, CSS, and JavaScript.
+This project is a simple eCommerce website built using HTML, CSS.

 ## Features